Edited by

 Get more out of your smartphone and learn how to scan a QR code on Android!

-Once you've pinpointed why you want a camera phone and how much you can spend on it, there are three main areas to focus on (get it?) when choosing the best smartphone camera for your needs: its hardware, software, and processor.
+Once you've pinpointed why you want a camera phone and how much you can spend on it, you'll need to analyze each device's hardware, software, and processor.

 Here are some of the most popular unlimited options to choose from.